Skip to main content

 Some things to consider:

-- Know your people.
-It's not enough to know the names of everyone on your team — you should also know what their roles and responsibilities are so that you can call upon the right people without interruption and keep your meeting moving.
+• Know your people.
+It's not enough to know the names of everyone on your team — you should also know what their roles and responsibilities are, so you can call upon the right people without interruption and keep your meeting moving.

 Remember: this is your team's first real opportunity to see you in action.
 Take the time to prepare and use the opportunity to show them that they can put their trust in you.